-In Fiscal Year 2021 ("FY2021"), there was one Industrial Revenue and Refunding Bond issued by the Authority.
+In Fiscal Year 2022 ("FY2022"), there were two Industrial Revenue and Refunding Bonds issued by the Authority.

 Overview of the Financial Statements

 The MD&A is intended to serve as an introduction to the Authority's basic financial statements, comprised of three components: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to the financial statements.